yeegorski/KPMG_virtual_intership/README.md

 * Transactions data in the past year

 ## Task 1: Data Quality Assessment
-  An [email draft](https://github.com/yeegorski/KPMG_virtual_intership/blob/main/Task%201.%20Data%20Quality%20Assessment.md) to the client identifying the data quality issues and strategies to mitigate these issues.
+  An [email draft](https://github.com/yeegorski/KPMG_virtual_intership/blob/main/Task%201.%20Data%20Quality%20Assessment.md) to the client identifying the data quality issues and strategies to mitigate them.
+I have identified the issues of data accuracy, completeness, and consistency in the datasets.